nelvadas/spark-with-graalvm/README.md

 !

-This tutorial should be straight forward.
-For OSX users, you may encounter a *Warning* with Hadoop versions 3.0+ after starting ``dfs``
+This tutorial should be straight forward. for my installation `HADOOP_HOME` is pointing on `/usr/local/Cellar/hadoop/3.2.0/libexec/` For OSX users, you may encounter a *Warning* with Hadoop versions 3.0+ after starting ``dfs``